 The grounds of inadmissibility are found in Section 212 of the I.N.A.
 (Immigration and Nationality Act).
 The potentially relevant grounds of inadmissibility for someone with a DUI include having:

 A single DUI conviction, with no aggravating factors, is not usually found to fit any of the above descriptions.

 However, multiple DUIs or DUIs with aggravating factors can be sufficient to meet one of more of the above grounds, making someone inadmissible to the United States after having left.
 For more detail, see What Crimes Make Immigrants Inadmissible to the U.S.?

 As a green card holder, you might wish to become a naturalized U.S. citizen as soon as possible, in order to avoid problems like being found inadmissible or deportable.
 However, to gain citizenship, you will need to prove that you've had good moral character for at least the last five years before submitting your application.
 With a DUI on your record, that gets more difficult.

-It may be possible, most likely with the help of a lawyer, to deal with the issue by showing all your great community achievements in other ways – for example, through volunteer work and being a model employee and family member.
+It might be possible, most likely with the help of a lawyer, to deal with the issue by showing all your great community achievements in other ways, for example, through volunteer work and being a model employee and family member.

 Nevertheless, your best shot at being approved for citizenship may be to wait to apply until enough time has gone by that you have established a recent clean record; ideally, five years since the date of conviction.
 It's also worth dealing with any underlying issues, such as alcohol addiction, perhaps by signing up for treatment.
 Make sure to comply with any court-ordered terms of probation, restitution, or other programs, as well.